 Interest rate swap agreements designated as hedges of the Company's financial liabilities are recorded in the consolidated balance sheet at fair value.
 Adjustments to the fair value of the derivative asset or liability are recorded as an adjustment to other comprehensive income.
+One swap agreement is for a total notional amount of Euro 0.6 million and the other is for a total notional amount of Swiss francs 3.0 million.

 From time to time, the Company enters into foreign currency forward contracts and forward exchange options generally of less than one year duration to hedge a portion of its sales transactions denominated in foreign currencies.
 The gains and losses from these foreign currency forward contracts and forward exchange options are reflected in the consolidated statement of operations.
-At September 30, 2013, the Company held Japanese yen forward exchange contracts with notional amounts of Euro 1.3 million and \$0.1 million.
+At September 30, 2014, the Company held a Japanese yen forward exchange contract with a notional amount of Euro 1.7 million.